weyseing/customer_support_chatbot/README.md

 # High-Level Architecture for a Searchable Knowledge-Base Chatbot (LLM + RAG)

-Below is a high-level but technically strong outline suitable for an interview, showing clear architectural thinking without going into code-level implementation.
+Below is a high-level but technically strong outline, showing clear architectural thinking without going into code-level implementation.

 ---